r0n0s3c/r0n0s3c/README.md

 - 🌱 Experience in Web and Forensics but have knowledge in about everything related to cyber

-- 📝 I regularly write articles and HTB machines writeups on [mywebsitehere](mywebsitehere)
+- 📝 I regularly write articles and HTB machines writeups on [https://r0n0.com/posts/](https://r0n0.com/posts/)

-- 📖 I like to read and I have a list of books that I recomend on [mywebsitehere](mywebsitehere)
+- 📖 I like to read and I have a list of books that I recomend on [https://r0n0.com/recs/](https://r0n0.com/recs/)

-- 👹 Other cybersecurity blogs that I recomend on [mywebsitehere](mywebsitehere)

 - 📫 How to reach me(discord): **r0n0s3c_58382**